Kubernetes Course Labs

 Now you're connected inside the container; you can explore the container environment:

-# print the name of the "computer"
+# print the name of the computer - which is really a container:

 hostname